The 1-Day Divorce Program

 Collaborative Law Corporation (BC) is home of the “1-Day Divorce” – a faster, kinder, collaborative and cost-efficient no-court divorce option.
 Online across BC and in-person in Nanaimo, Vancouver, and in Kelowna.

 Most people don’t need to go to court after separation.

-In fact, court can be a costly, hostile and slow way to resolve property division, children and support issues.
+In fact, court can be an extremely costly, hostile and slow way to resolve property division, children and support issues.

 How Does it Work?

 The 1-Day Divorce program is a based on a hybrid mediation – collaborative divorce model.
 The model uses a team based approach to find collaborative resolution for property and children disputes quickly and cost-effectively.

 Similar to a mediation, the parties meet online or at our Nanaimo or Vancouver mediation rooms and in the Okanagan.
 Break-out rooms are available and the parties can begin in different rooms if required.
 We work with the participants to identify issues find solutions to post-separation issues.
 An evaluative mediation approach is used, with the family mediator actively suggesting options to the parties.

 Similar to a collaborative divorce model, a neutral divorce coach, financial or children’s expert, or arbitrator can also be present as an add-on option during the session as required by the separation circumstances.
 We often work with Bettina Plendl as a neutral financial advisor during more complicated financial settlements.
 Any agreements reached between the parties can be prepared as a legally binding separation agreement during the session.
 There is no need to go to separate lawyers to legally draft a meditated agreement reached, saving significant cost and time.